oliLamRou/mlt_metro_data_visualization/README.md

 # mlt_metro_data_visualization

+- Web Scrapping
+- One Hot Encoding
+- Machine learning for tweets categorization
+- Sentiment Analysis on article

 ## Web Scrapping
 To scrap data from Twitter you will need an account and create a 'credential' file that mimic ./scrapping/credential.exemple

 ### Deeplearning from stm tweets
 1. Scrapping data